 **Commercial mail receiving agency (The UPS Store, Mailboxes Etc., FedEx Office, etc.)

-† Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
+† AB 1379 adds a mandated state fee of $4 on any applicant for a business license or renewal to comply with federal and state disability laws.
+Under federal and state law, compliance with disability access laws is a serious and significant responsibility that applies to all California building owners and tenants with buildings open to the public.
 You may obtain information about your legal obligations and how to comply with disability access laws at the following agencies:

 - The Division of the State Architect at www.dgs.ca.gov/dsa

 - The Department of Rehabilitation at www.dor.ca.gov/

 - The California Commission on Disability Access at www.dgs.ca.gov/ccda

 - AB 3002 Business License, Building Permit Model Notice webpage

 - California Civil Code §51.6 prohibits businesses from engaging in gender-based discrimination.
 A full notice of the business’s legal obligations is available in English and other languages at https://www.dca.ca.gov/publications/ or by request from our office.

 Certain types of businesses, in addition to the filing of and payment for the annual business license tax, must also be licensed or permitted by the city.